radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/node-details.md

 ![image description](images/scale-confirmation.png)

-A message indicates that the environment scale is in process.
-After the process completes, the number of nodes in the environment changes to match your selection.
+A message indicates that application scaling is in process.
+After the process completes, the number of nodes in the application changes to match your selection.

 ![image description](images/increased-nodes-new.png)